Walpro/CarND-Traffic-Sign-Classifier/writeup.md

 I have also normalized the image data to reduce the fluctuation of the input and to get more plausible values in the caculation of the gradiant.

-####2.
-Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.
 I used the Lenet5 convulutional neural network
 My final model consisted of the following layers: